Creating bots is easy — scaling them is another matter

-The use of AI is helping streamline the development of software robots that automate many boring tasks.
 The field of Robotic Process Automation (RPA) has seen a major boom thanks to the use of AI tools that make it easier to streamline the development of software robots.
 At Transform 2019 this week, experts weighed in on what will be required to take RPA from a simple point solution to a robust digital factory.
 The goal is not so much to replace humans, but to find better ways to complement human workflows.

 Telecom giant CenturyLink discovered that scaling and managing a bot workforce required a thoughtful approach.
 Brian Bond, consumer vice president at CenturyLink, said things started changing when they got up to around 100 bots.
-“After that a lot of the initial bot developers were doing maintenance on existing bots.
+“After that, a lot of the initial bot developers were doing maintenance on existing bots.
 Something could change in Salesforce or another tool, and you have to maintain that,” he said.

 RPA bots excel at cutting and pasting data across multiple applications.
-This was particularly important at CenturyLink, which, due to growth via acquisitions, had a mishmash of different applications for similar processes.
+This is particularly important at CenturyLink, which, due to growth via acquisitions, had a mishmash of different applications for similar processes.
 “Call centers agents and field technicians would end up doing a lot of swivel chair copy and pasting activities,” Bond said.

 RPA allows CenturyLink to automate many processes that span different apps quickly.
 This gives the IT team time to be more strategic in more significant digital transformation activities that might involve replacing disparate application across the company.